-The Lake County Tourism Panel (LCTP) has budgeted $36,000.00 from the lodging tax dollars collected in the City of Leadville to support Lake County community members that preserve or enrich Lake County for the good of our community and our visitors.
+Visit Leadville-Twin Lakes (VL-TL) has budgeted $30,000.00 from the lodging tax dollars to support Lake County community members that preserve or enrich Lake County for the good of our community and our visitors.

-The Lake County Tourism Panel endeavors to collaborate with community members through this support program.
-Community members may receive support for specific projects and programs that are accessible to the community of Lake County, address some of the key needs of our citizens, and align with LCTP priorities.
+Visit Leadville – Twin Lakes endeavors to collaborate with community members through this support program.
+Community members may receive support for specific projects and programs that are accessible to the community of Lake County, address some of the key needs of our citizens, and align with VL-TL priorities.

 Projects can request a minimum of $500 and a maximum of $5,000.
 Not every application will receive funding, and partial awards may be granted.
 Projects are encouraged to consider and describe what they will do if offered a partial award.

-The application period will start on Wednesday, June 1st and run until Friday July 15 th.
-Awarded organizations will be notified by Monday August 1st.
+The application period will start on Monday, May 1st, and run until Friday, June 16th.
+Awarded organizations will be notified by Monday, July 10 th.

 - Only one (1) application may be submitted per organization or community member of Lake County.
-Application can be obtained online at leadvilletwinlakes.com or hard copies are available at the Leadville Visitor’s Center.
-Completed applications can be submitted electronically to firstname.lastname@example.org or delivered to the Leadville Visitor’s Center c/o Adam Ducharme- Tourism Manager.
+The application can be obtained online at leadvilletwinlakes.com or hard copies are available at the Leadville Visitor’s Center.
+Completed applications can be submitted electronically to email@example.com or delivered to the Leadville Visitor’s Center c/o Adam Ducharme- Tourism Director.

-- Please make a copy of this document and submit via email or in person.
+- Please download this document or make a copy and submit via email or in person.
+Include your organization/name in the title of the document.

-- Supplemental documentation may only be sent to LCTP or the Tourism Manager at their request.
+- Supplemental documentation may only be sent to VL-TL or the Tourism Director at their request.

 Each application will be evaluated by a panel of community members according to its strengths, merits, and completeness.
-The number of awards, funding agreements and comments to applicant organizations will be sent out after August 1, 2022.
+Applications will be ranked based on their alignment with program goals, and whether it is described as feasible, inclusive, creative, will benefit residents and visitors of Lake County, and will be more likely to happen based on support from this program.
+The number of awards, funding agreements, and comments to applicant organizations will be sent out after July 10th, 2023.

-PROJECTS WILL BE MOST SUCCESSFUL IF THEY MATCH LCTP VALUES AND PRIORITIES AS DESCRIBED BELOW.
+PROJECTS WILL BE MOST SUCCESSFUL IF THEY MATCH VL-TL VALUES AND PRIORITIES AS DESCRIBED BELOW.

 - Supported Projects or Programs should benefit the Tourism and the Community of Lake County.

-- LCTP promotes and supports collaboration and cross-pollination between entities that have shared interests.
+- VL-TL promotes and supports collaboration and cross-pollination between entities that have shared interests.
 Collaborative proposals are encouraged.

 - We provide staff/technical support to make conditions to help people meet our needs/criteria.